Légere Dance Centre’s Faculty

 Director

-Ms. Baumgarten is the proud owner of the Légere Dance Centre.
-Gina has been a professional dancer, choreographer and dance instructor for the past 22 years.
-Gina is a guest choreographer for Ballet Légere’s production of the Nutcracker.
-Gina was an original Ballet Légere Company member, and has danced many of the prinicpal roles.
-Ms Baumgarten formerly directed Cheek to Cheek ballroom dance company that provided entertainment at corporate parties, galas and special events.
+Gina Baumgarten is the proud owner of the Legere Dance Centre.
+Ms. Baumgarten has been a professional dancer, choreographer and a dance instructor for the past 35 years.
+Gina has served as a guest choreographer for Ballet Legere’s production of the Nutcracker.

-Ms. Baumgarten has taught master classes for the National Association of Dance both locally and out of state.
-Gina has experience in teaching all levels of Ballet, Jazz and Ballroom dance.
-Her professional company credits include ZZAZZ, Michigan Classic Ballet, Dancewerks, Contemporary Dance of Chicago, Tango 21, Airflow Deluxe and The Entertainers.
-Ms. Baumgarten’s film credits include the MTV video "Shadows of Your Love", and Gina portrayed John Travolta’s wife in "Eyes of an Angel".
-Gina will be teaching Jr. Ballet I, Jr. Ballet II, Ballet I, Ballet II, Jr. Jazz and Jazz 1.
+Gina was an original Ballet Legere Company member, and has danced many principal roles.
+Ms Baumgarten formally directed Cheek to Cheek ballroom dance company that provided entertainment at corporate parties, galas and special events.
+Ms Baumgarten has taught master classes for the National Association of Dance both locally and out of state.
+Gina has experience in teaching all levels of Ballet, Jazz, and Ballroom dance.
+Her professional company credits include ZZAZZ, Dancewerks, Contemporary Dance of Chicago, Tango 21, Airflow Deluxe and The Entertainers.
+Ms Baumgarten’s film credits include the MTV video “Shadows of your Love”, and Gina portrayed John Travolta’s wife in “Eyes of an Angel”.

 Donna Vittorio Donna Vittorio